triton-inference-server/server/docs/perf_analyzer.rst

 ^^^^^^^^^^

 Use the -\\-help option to see complete documentation for all input data options.
-By default perf\_client sends random data to all the inputs of your model.
+By default perf\_analyzer sends random data to all the inputs of your model.
 You can select a different input data mode with the -\\-input-data option: